MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/javascript-debugger-scripting.md

     //Get the address of my string
     var address = host.evaluateExpression("pszCaption");

-    //The open and save dialogs use the same function
+    // The open and save dialogs use the same function
-        //When we hit the open dialog, continue.
+    // When we hit the open dialog, continue.
-        //When we hit the save dialog, break. if(host.memory.readWideString(address)=="Open"){
+    // When we hit the save dialog, break. if (host.memory.readWideString(address) == "Open") {
-        //host.diagnostics.debugLog("We're opening, let's continue!\n");
+        // host.diagnostics.debugLog("We're opening, let's continue!\n");
         ctl.ExecuteCommand("gc");
-    }else{
+    }
+    else
+    {
         //host.diagnostics.debugLog("We're saving, let's break!\n");
     }
   }
 ```

 Use the [**.load (Load Extension DLL)**](-load---loadby--load-extension-dll-.md) command to load the JavaScript provider.